Joshpalen/OffsecDEV/Tags/Index.md

 ## Tag Governance
 Rules to prevent tag sprawl:
 1. Use lowercase where possible (except hierarchical tags like `#priority/high`).
-2. Keep tags short and semantic.
+2. Keep tags short and meaningful.
-3. Add tags only when existing ones don’t fit.
+3. Add tags only when existing ones do not fit.
 4. Update this index when introducing new tags.